mickymount/HomeWorks/finalproject/README.md

 In conclusion:
 This project demonstrated the deployment of a Kubernetes cluster on the Google Container Engine for a multi-tiered Web application.
 Using kubernetes is very helpful since no down time of the application is required while deploying a new version of the web application.
 It also garantees a realiable means of running the application anything when requested.
-Time involved creating and deploying a cluster is very minimal.
+Time involved creating and deploying a cluster is very minimal while using GKE or Minikude.
+This could be because there is no physical orchestration of peripherals of Servers to accomplish the same effect.